jhonatangs/slsdt/README.md

 # Oblique Decision Tree

-Oblique decision tree is a algorithm for generate a machine learning method called decision tree using oblique approach.
-For oblique approach was created a auxiliary algorithm called Artificial Feature that adds one virtual feature in a database using simulated annealing metaheuristic.
+Oblique Decision Tree is a algorithm for generate a machine learning method called decision tree using oblique approach.

 ## Examples